-While you may not have considered it, Google has been shifting Google My Business into a platform that is starting to look more and more like a social network.
-Damian Rollison on Street Fight has been taking a deep dive into GMB over the last few months and the shifts they have been making.
+While you may not have considered it, Google has been shifting Google Business Profile into a platform that is starting to look more and more like a social network.
+Damian Rollison on Street Fight has been taking a deep dive into GBP over the last few months and the shifts they have been making.

-Types of User-Generated Content Within a Google My Business Listing
+Types of User-Generated Content Within a Google Business Profile Listing

 - Questions & Answers

-As we have shared in the past, it’s important that you monitor and respond to reviews, The same is true for the questions-and-answers section.
-Not only can a consumer ask a question on a Google My Business listing, but the business and others can respond to the question.
+As we have shared in the past, it’s important that you monitor and respond to reviews; the same is true for the questions-and-answers section.
+Not only can a consumer ask a question on a Google Business Profile listing, but the business and others can respond to the question.

 How Can Businesses Benefit from User-Generated Content?